Images shot on Kodak Gold 200 in Yashica Electro 35 GSN

 Dancing in public is not something you’re going to catch me doing, and I’ll quickly get bored if I’m just sitting in a park without something else to occupy my mind.

 So a lot of my outdoors recreation is done with a camera in hand.
 For a long time that was digital with vintage lenses.
 More recently it’s been with film.

 The word recreation and its different meanings are very fitting here.
 You’ve got the one that people do in the park or by dancing.
 The one that’s like leisure.

 Then you’ve got the one that’s like reproduce.
-Like how images of the scenes I came across have been recreated on the Kodak Gold 200 I shot them on.
+Like how images of the scenes I came across have been recreated on the Kodak film I shot them on.

 Apparently, recreation in the first sense comes from the practice of using leisure to reinvigorate oneself, which links it nicely to the second one.

 If you do photography as a way to relax, you’re using the recreation (of scenes) as recreation (leisure activity) to lead to the recreation (rebuilding) of your mental well-being.